Estádio Municipal Eng. Manuel Branco Teixeira

 The Estádio Municipal Eng.
 Manuel Branco Teixeira is a multi-use stadium in Chaves, Portugal.
 It is currently used mostly for football matches and is the home stadium of GD Chaves.
 The stadium is able to hold 8,400 people.

 The stadium normally holds the national teams' youth games and also some U21 games and also the senior team but rarely.
 Cristiano Ronaldo made his debut for the Portugal national team against Kazakhstan in 2003, at the stadium.

-Portugal national football team
+Portugal national team matches

 The following national team matches were held in the stadium.